 I was watching a programme the other night where they were discussing the issue of child exploitation that happens on a regular basis in the UK and thought myself that certain established religions have a lot to blame when it comes to talking about and educating young people about the dangers of online grooming and sexual relationships for someone who us under the legal limit of consent.

 The programme highlighted the numerous times that girls were coerced into performed sex acts on their boyfriends and the blatant manipulation coupled with emotional blackmail that they felt under these circumstances.
-It is no longer a choice to bury your head in the sand and say that my child would’t do these things and they no better.
+It is no longer a choice to bury your head in the sand and say that my child wouldn’t do these things and they know better.

 Education is fundamental.
 Talking about violence does not make someone violent.
 In the same way, educating people about the dangers of sex doesn’t allow young people to think they are entitled to go out and experiment on the basis of the facts they have been told.